Paola-p/my-first-repository-2022/README.md

 # my-first-repository-2022
 This is the first repository of Paola Peratello's GitHub account.
+This is an **example** of repository.